NorahAlkhalifah/Advertising_MTA/README.md

   - The purpose of this analysis is to advertise a client's event to potential customers in the MTA network, which has the most public transit subway stations of any system in the world.

 **Who benefits from exploring this question or building this model/system?**
-  - Local entrepreneurs and event organizers and their teams can benifit from the support expected from the analysis.
+  - Local entrepreneurs, event organizers, and their teams can benifit from the support expected from the analysis.

 ### **Data Description:**